dwyl/learn-devops/nodejs-digital-ocean-centos-dokku.md

 #### 4.3 Verify the Domain Servers using `whois` Command

-Verify that the new domain servers are listed in
+Verify that the new domain servers are listed by running the `whois` command:
 ```sh
 $ whois <domain.com> | grep "Name Server"
 ```